KarthikL1729/UG1-Term-3/IC2021/notes.md

 ![p1](Screenshot%20from%202021-06-07%2021-30-57.png)
 After this, we can just use total probability theorem on the inner summation, and we have our result.

-Now, if $X_1, X_2$ are NOT independent, we define a probabiltiy measure called conditional probability.
+Now, if $X_1, X_2$ are NOT independent, we define a probability measure called conditional probability.

 $P(X_2 = x_2|X_1 = x_1) = P(X_2 = x_2, X_1 = x_1)/P(X_1 = x_1)$
 where $P(X_1 = x_1) \neq 0$